Riverscapes/arcGNAT/Find-Network-Errors.md

 ### Troubleshooting and Potential Issues

 Because the method for finding flow direction errors is performed in a pairwise fashion(i.e. the reach and the neighboring upstream reach), a reach is considered to have an incorrect flow direction only in relation to the neighboring reach, due to both reaches having the same FROM node values.
-In the case of a stream branch whereall of the reaches comprising that branch have an incorrect flow direction, the tool will only tag one reach with the flow direction error code.
+In the case of a stream branch where all of the reaches comprising that branch have an incorrect flow direction, the tool will only tag one reach with the flow direction error code.

-Therefore, the user should use caution when reviewing reaches where *error_code = 2*.
-Nearby stream reaches should also be examined to ensure proper flow directionality.
+Therefore, the user should use caution when reviewing reaches where `error_code = 2`.
+Nearby stream reaches should also be examined to ensure proper flow direction.